-"Alright, step lively children," Cornelius said, heading for the door, "And Michelle, we'll be back in a couple of hours.
+"All right, step lively children," Cornelius said, heading for the door, "And Michelle, we'll be back in a couple of hours.
 Don't leave the house."

 "Yes Uncle Cornelius," Michelle sighed, looking down at her notebook, squinting behind her glasses to read it.

 The four of them exited Cornelius' home and walked into the yellow, dead grass, and then around a conspicuous empty patch of dirt where for years there'd been a rusty old animal trap.
-The humans had destroyed it and taken it away when they were cleaning the forest.
-There were seedlings sprouting on the patch; Cornelius had had the furlings start a garden there in an effort to create more food for the forest.
+The humans destroyed it and took it away when they were cleaning the forest.
+There were seedlings sprouting on the patch; Cornelius had the furlings start a garden there in an effort to create more food for the forest.